-Choosing an Access course
+Choosing an Access to Higher Education Diploma

-Although she already had A-Levels, Lisa hadn’t been in education for a while.
+Although she already had A Levels, Lisa hadn’t been in education for a while.
 Midwifery is a competitive field to get in to and science-related credits are needed to be able to apply for the undergraduate degree course required to become a registered midwife.

 ‘I wanted more information about the route that I needed to take and the options that were available to me.
-I went to a careers advisor who was incredibly helpful.
+I went to a careers adviser who was incredibly helpful.
 They advised that I needed to successfully complete an Access to Higher Education (HE) course – something I had never heard of up until this point.’